Let go and let God: Finding peace on the journey to discovering my authentic self

 At one point, I read a quote that simply said: “Be still and know that I am God.”

-In hindsight I can see how utterly exhausting it was.
+In hindsight, I can see how utterly exhausting it was.

 Through the pain of losing my son, of having to learn how to keep moving forward, God taught me to be still and to trust him.

-Finally, I was able to let go.
+Finally, I was able to let go and let God lead.

 Kristen Hall is an integrative attorney and mediator in Des Moines, Iowa.
 She received her JD from Drake University.
 Kristen takes a servant leadership approach to the law and is a fixer rather than a fighter.
 She founded and practices at Hall Mediation & Law in Des Moines.